On bounded depth proofs for Tseitin formulas on the grid; revisited

-for some other constant~$A_2$.
-Appealing to \cref{lem:abc} along with the fact that~$a+b+c = \lvert S^*_g\rvert \geq s/4$ yields~$a \geq s/76$.
-This concludes the analysis of the probability of the event that the extended canonical decision tree is of depth at least~$s$. \end{proof}
+for appropriate constants~$A_0, A_1$ and~$A_2$.
+The final inequality relies on the bound~$b \leq 2a$ from \cref{lem:abc}.
+As \cref{lem:abc} further guarantees that~$a \geq s/64$ and since the sum in \cref{eq:final2} is a geometric series the claimed bound on the probability of the extended canonical decision tree reaching depth at least~$s$ follows. \end{proof}